 When someone has an addiction, it is important to work on overcoming childhood trauma at the same time.
 The best addiction treatment programs offer trauma therapy and counseling.
 Unfortunately, many people who have an addiction also suffer from childhood trauma or a mental disorder as well.

-Overcoming Childhood Trauma and an Addiction
+Overcoming Childhood Trauma and an Addiction at Red Oak Recovery®

 Underlying problems like childhood trauma can fuel addiction.
-If someone only treats an addiction, they still have to deal with the trauma later on.
+If someone only treats addiction, they still have to deal with the trauma later on.
 Because of this, trauma therapy programs in North Carolina offer treatment for both conditions.
-By treating both problems at once, the individual has the best chance of achieving a long-lasting recovery.
+By treating both problems at once, the individual has the best chance of achieving long-lasting recovery.

 At the treatment center, individuals can discover addiction therapy services and programs such as: